NeurodataWithoutBorders/nwb-overview/README.rst

             :start-after: .. short_description_start
             :end-before: .. short_description_end

-With ``.. include`` directive with the ``start-after`` and ``end-before`` parameters, Sphinx will automatically pull the short description from your doc so the glossary will automatically be updated as you make changes in the main document of your your tool.
+With ``.. include`` directive with the ``start-after`` and ``end-before`` parameters, Sphinx will automatically include the short description from your doc so the glossary will automatically be updated as you make changes in the main document of your your tool.
 Depending on how long your and the previous tool description are, you may need to add some empty lines in HTML before/after your entry to ensure the overview displays correctly.
 You can add lines in HTML by adding the following in the file:

 .. code-block::